rokugo-lang/rokugo/docs/language.md

 AnyNumber1 : AnyNumber2
 ```

-The order of variants within the union does not matter.
-The two unions below are equivalent:
+The order of variants within the union is important, and defines the sorting order (`(<)` operator.)
+The two unions below are not equivalent and will sort differently, but they are subtypes of each other and as such implicit conversion happens between them:

 ```rokugo
 let AnyNumber1 = Float32 | Int32